 Brand Positioning in a Pandemic

-Even if there is this crisis, your business must stay competitive and growing.
-Igina.net informs us of the four ways to strengthen your brand positioning amid the COVID-19 pandemic:
+In this “new normal”, your business must stay competitive and growing.
+Igina.net lists the four ways to strengthen your brand positioning amid the COVID-19 pandemic:

 - Identify what makes you stand out from the rest of your competitors- Whether it's the product quality, responsive customer service, or even the fast delivery, you should be able to identify what makes your business attractive to your target market.
 In realizing these aspects, you would be able to learn and further improve in these areas.